 The proposed dairy expansion area is not designated as a sensitive resource.
 Further, the proposed project would comply with the requirements of the Merced County ACO.
-Merced County 2030 General Plan Policy LU-1.13 restricts development within a half mile of all wildlife refuges should the County determine that there are unmitigated impacts to natural resources or habitat.
-Although protected habitat areas are located within one-half mile of the project site, implementation of the proposed project would not lessen that distance.
 A biological reconnaissance of the project area was conducted to determine whether potential special-status species or sensitive habitat were located within the proposed project area.
 The assessment found that no such resources were located within the proposed project expansion area, and mitigation measures would minimize potential impacts to any nearby species.
 Consistency with local policies and ordinances were also considered in the evaluation of the proposed project and the formulation of appropriate mitigation measures listed above.
 As set forth in Chapter 11, Land Use Compatibility, of this EIR, the project would be consistent with adopted County policies to protect biological resources.
-Also, see Chapter 11 for an evaluation of the proposed project's compliance with 2030 General Plan policies regarding the Grasslands Ecological Area
+Also, see Chapter 11 for an evaluation of the proposed project's compliance with 2030 General Plan policies regarding the Grasslands Ecological Area.

-For the foregoing reasons, the proposed Silva Dairy Farms Expansion project would not conflict with local policies or ordinances that protect biological resources.
+For the foregoing reasons, the proposed Antonio Azevedo Dairy #2 Expansion project would not conflict with local policies or ordinances that protect biological resources.